 NATURAL ENVIRONMENT

-- ► Encourage preservation of stands of trees, and significant native trees, especially around the perimeter of a site. - ▶ Examine opportunities to use "Green Network" throughout the 145th Street Station Subarea as receiving sites for replacement trees that can't be accommodated on redeveloped parcels in the 185th Street Station Subarea. - ► Consider establishing a fee-in-lieu program for private property tree replacement that could be used for reforesting public open spaces.
+- ▶ Encourage preservation of stands of trees, and significant native trees, especially around the perimeter of a site. - ► Consider establishing a fee-in-lieu program for private property tree replacement that could be used for reforesting public open spaces.

 HOUSING